University College Dublin, Ireland

 Abhijit K.V. is PhD Researcher, University of Surrey.
 Abhijit completed his B.Tech. in Civil Engineering from Government College of Engineering Kannur (India) and M.Tech. in Civil Engineering with specialisation in Environmental Engineering from Indian Institute of Technology Guwahati (India).
 As a part of Surrey’s iSCAPE team, he is working as PhD researcher with a focus on assessing the influence of roadside vegetation barriers on air pollution exposure.

-Aakash C. Rai is Research Fellow; University of Surrey, UK.
+Aakash C. Rai is Research Fellow (2016-2017) at the University of Surrey, UK.
 Aakash completed a B.Tech. in Mechanical Engineering from Indian Institute of Technology Kharagpur (India) and Ph.D. in Mechanical Engineering from Purdue University (USA).
 He has also worked in industry for about four years.
 As a part of Surrey’s iSCAPE team, he is working as a post-doctoral researcher with a focus on low-cost sensors, living labs and green infrastructure interventions.

 Finnish Metereological Institute, Finland